 Emirates’ investment in new aircraft also means our fleet is becoming increasingly quieter.
 Our A380s are among the quietest large aircraft available, and were designed to meet strict requirements at some of the world’s most noise-sensitive airports.
-We track our noise performance through a Noise Efficiency Factor, which measures our noise footprint in relation to weight and distance travelled.
-Our noise factors improved 1% between 2011-12 and 2012-13 as a result of quieter aircraft entering the fleet and the retirement of older, noisier aircraft.
+Our fleet is fully compliant with ICAO Chapter 4 noise standards (excluding a small number of wet-leased freighters), and the fleet’s overall margin below ICAO regulatory limits has been growing as a result of deliveries of new, quieter aircraft and the retirement of older, noisier aircraft.

-We were the first airline to place an order for this efficient twin-deck, and now have more than 47 A380s in service.
+We were the first airline to place an order for this quiet and efficient twin-deck, and are now the largest operator of the type.

 Emirates A380 Environmental Facts: